Static and spherically symmetric wormholes in metric-affine theories of gravity: Static and spherically symmetric wormholes

 \section{Static and spherically\\ symmetric wormholes}

-Let us consider WHs in the Extended Theories of Gravity $f(R)$, $f(T)$, and $f(Q)$ in the vacuum (sourced only by gravity), without resorting to any kind of matter energy-momentum tensor.
-We further impose the \emph{spherically symmetry condition} on the WH solutions.
+Let us consider WHs in the extended theories of gravity $f(R)$, $f(T)$, and $f(Q)$ in the vacuum (sourced only by gravity), without resorting to any kind of exotic matter energy-momentum tensor.
+We further impose the \emph{spherical symmetry condition} on the WH solutions.
 In this respect, it is useful to mention the \emph{Birkhoff theorem}, which would assure that the WH solution is also \emph{static}.
-It is possible to show that that it does not hold in any $f(R)$ model \cite{Capozziello:2007ms}, but only in the case where $R=R(r)$ (namely $R$ is time-independent) \cite{Faraoni2010,Nzioki2013}.
-Instead, it is valid in $f(T)$ theory imposing null spin connection (namely the Weitzenb\"{o}ck connection) \cite{Meng2011,Dong2012}.
-Eventually, in $f(Q)$ gravity, the validity of the Birkhoff theorem has not yet proved, but the situation can be approached similarly to what has been done the case of $f(T)$ gravity.
+It is possible to show that this theorem does not hold in the whole $f(R)$ model, but only in the subcase where $R=R(r)$ (namely $R$ is time-independent) \cite{Faraoni2010,Nzioki2013}.
+Instead, in the $f(T)$ theory this theorem is applicable if we impose null spin connections (namely the Weitzenb\"{o}ck connection) \cite{Meng2011,Dong2012}.
+Eventually, in the $f(Q)$ gravity the validity of the Birkhoff theorem has not yet proved, but the situation can be approached similarly to what has been done in the case of the $f(T)$ gravity.